 Normal cells have certain mechanisms in place that stop them from growing or dividing too much.
 Cancer cells have lost these control mechanisms and can develop an arsenal of tricks to avoid being killed.

-That’s why we fund researchers like Vincenzo Giambra, who aims to understand how cancer cells become such survival experts.
+That’s why we fund researchers like Dr Vincenzo Giambra, who aims to understand how cancer cells become such survival experts.